udwivedi394/binaryTree/README.md

 specialTreePreOrder.py
 15. Converts the given preOrder traversal data into Special Binary Tree, where every node has either 0 or 2 children

+ksumPath.py
+16. Prints all the available path in Binary Tree with sum equal to given k